 In recent years I have been collaborating artists in different disciplines.
 I wrote the a libretto for The Onion Twins, a dance opera by Better Biscuit Dance that premiered in 2005.
 In 2005, my first two act play, The Toaster, premiered at the New City Theater in Seattle.
 My book The Terrible Girls was adapted for theater by About Face Theater in Chicago and performed there in 2001.
 I have also written performance texts for Launch Dance company.
 The Los Angeles New Short Fiction Series adapted four pieces from The End of Youth for performance in November 2003.
 For a number of years I did a series of irreverent public talks sponsored by the Seattle Opera that offer pop culture/feminist/literary and goofy analysis of opera.
 With painter Nancy Kiefer, I made a book of text and image called Woman in Ill Fitting Wig.
 I have read on book tours across the USA and in Italy, Germany, the United Kingdom, Austria and Japan.

-Beyond the UW, I serve on the program committee of Hugo House, and am an advisory editor for Tarpaulin Sky publications.
+Beyond the UW, I had served on the program committee of Hugo House, and am an advisory editor for Tarpaulin Sky publications.
 I have been an arts activist for many years, having curated readings for The Jack Straw Foundation, Red and Black Books, and my local NPR affiliate.
-I have served on selection panels for the Millay Arts Colony, The King County Arts Commission, the Bumbershoot Arts Festival, and the Washington State Arts Commission where I have championed the work of both traditional and non-mainstream writing.
+I curated an exhibit for the Hedreen Art Gallery in I have served on selection panels for the Millay Arts Colony, The King County Arts Commission, the Bumbershoot Arts Festival, and the Washington State Arts Commission where I have championed the work of both traditional and non-mainstream writing.
 I have been awarded residencies at the Yaddo Colony, the Hawthornden Castle Writing Retreat in Scotland, the MacDowell Colony, Centrum, The Millay Colony, and Hedgebrook Cottages for Writers.
 For many years my criticism, reviews, and essays appeared in the Seattle-based arts weekly The Stranger.
 I have lived in London and Italy and now make my home in Seattle.

 2009: American Romances, (City Lights, San Francisco)